kintone-labs/kintone-ui-component/docs/document/versioned_docs/version-1.3.2/getting-started/quick-start.md

     </tr>
   </tbody>
 </table>

 :::info
 The components have been tested in the latest version of each supported browser.<br/>
-Kintone UI Component v1 does not work properly in IE11 due to the balance with the library currently used by Kintone.

-You can preview the components in the Overview section in each component's reference page.<br/>
+You can preview the components in the Overview section in each component's reference page.
-Please be noted that it is not supported in IE11.
 :::